-When purchasing commercial real estate across the United States, the laws and guidelines are generally all the same, the reason being the creation of a Uniform Commercial Code.
+When purchasing commercial real estate across the United States, the laws, guidelines and ethics are generally all the same, the reason being the creation of a Uniform Commercial Code.

 What Is the Uniform Commercial Code (UCC)?

 The Uniform Commercial Code (UCC) is a set of laws, agreed upon by all 50 states, Washington DC, and the US territories, that govern all commercial transactions in the United States.
 The UCC is not federal law, but rather, a “uniformly adopted state law.”

 Because the UCC is universal across the country, businesses can enter into contracts knowing that the terms will be enforced in every jurisdiction.
 This way businesses can expand nationwide without any discrepancies.

 In 1892, the Uniform Law Commission was created to work on uniform commercial laws.
 In the years that followed, a number of uniform commercial laws were established and adopted in every state.

 The UCC dates back to 1942 when the National Conference of Commissioners on Uniform State Laws (NCCUSL) and the American Law Institute (ALI) started to draft the official Code.
 The first state to adopt the UCC was Pennsylvania, with every other state doing the same over the next 20 years.
 Since then, the UCC has undergone many changes and updates.

 The Code itself is not law, but recommendations of laws that should be adopted by each jurisdiction.
 The recommendations, once adopted into law by a state, then become a part of the state’s “code of statuses.”